 Black Panther (T’Challa)

 I’m not a fan of Black Panther’s skill set.
-His strongest ability, Rage of the Panther, has already managed to get nerfed and gives your opponents the gift of 5 AP in whatever color(s) deal the most matching damage.
 His yellow ability, Battleplan, eats up your Environmental Tiles as part of the costs.
 And his Defense Grid’s tile count feels like it’s capped too low to be worthwhile.
+His strongest ability, Rage of the Panther, has already managed to get nerfed and gives your opponents the gift of 5 AP in whatever color(s) deal the most matching damage.
+That said, it deals massive team damage in a color that is full of weak skills.

 I really have no suggestions on how to build Black Panther.
 It feels like Rage of the Panther should be maxed, but it also feels like you should avoid using it entirely unless it’s to finish off a troublesome character or to end a match.
-5 AP doesn’t seem like that much, but it’s enough that you’re basically handing your opponent’s strongest character a hammer to bludgeon you to death.
-Vibranium can only do so much, you know.
+5 AP may not be that big of a deal depending on the team.

 Black Widow (Original)

 The two-star Black Widow is a pretty awesome support character.
 For this version of Natasha Romanoff, we’re going to run a 3/5/5 build.

 Aggressive Recon is a cool ability that becomes less cool as it levels up.
 That’s not cool.
 There’s no reason to level Aggressive Recon beyond Level 3.
 At that level, Aggressive Recon will then steal 3 AP of every color except for Purple for 8 Purple AP, which makes it far more usable than it was in the 1-Star build.